Moving lights in front of a building

 more to go in stocks icon

-We view the outlook for US equities as constructive from a macroeconomic, structural, and bottom-up perspective.
+We view the outlook for US equities as positive from a macroeconomic, structural, and bottom-up perspective.
 The combination of resilient US growth and lower Fed rates has historically been a powerful combination for US stocks.
 In the past, when the Fed cut rates and the US did not enter recession, US equities rose 18% on average in the 12 months after the first Fed rate cut.

 Valuations are not low in a historical context.
-On a 12-month forward price-to-earnings ratio basis, the S&P 500 currently trades at 22.3x versus a 20-year average of 16x.
+On a 12-month forward price-to-earnings ratio basis, the S&P 500 currently trades at around 22x versus a 20-year average of 16x.
 But we believe this valuation is justified by the healthy US economic backdrop and the high degree of exposure to structural growth.

 The line chart shows the average performance of the S&P 500 following the first rate cut by the Fed, with and without a recession.
 The lines rise after the first rate cut, with the "no recession" line rising more.
 This suggests that rate cuts tend to support US equities if the economy doesn't enter a recession.
 Source: The data is sourced from Bloomberg, UBS, as of November 2024.